-- I. A student may possess a wireless communication or electronic device such as a personal digital assistant (PDA), laptop computer, notebook, tablet, or smart phone, in school, on school property, at after school activities, and at school related functions under specified conditions. - A. The device may be used for academic or extracurricular purposes when permitted by a teacher, instructional aide, coach, or activity sponsor. - B. The student may use the device for class assignments and to access the District network. - C. The wireless communication or other electronic device must remain powered down, silenced, and stored out of sight during school hours unless permitted for academic purposes and on school vehicles. - II.
+- I. A student may possess a wireless communication or electronic device such as a personal digital assistant (PDA), laptop computer, notebook, tablet, or smart phone, in school, on school property, at after school activities, and at school related functions under specified conditions. - A. The device may be used for academic or extracurricular purposes when permitted by a teacher, instructional aide, coach, or activity sponsor. - B. The student may connect only a cell/ smart phone to the School District's wireless guest network.
+Since the School District provides all students with a device, no student personal devices other than a cell/ smart phone shall be connected to the School District's wireless guest network. - C. The wireless communication or other electronic device must remain powered down, silenced, and stored out of sight during school hours unless permitted for academic or documented medical purposes and on school vehicles. - II.
 A student using personal technology in school or on school property shall adhere to the provisions of Policy 8.60+, Network Acceptable Use; Student Internet and Network Use Procedures; and the Code of Student Conduct.
 Failure to adhere to these policies may result in disciplinary action and suspension or revocation of the privilege of using personal electronic devices at school. - III.
 A student who possesses a wireless communication or electronic device on school property, at after school activities, or at school related functions shall be responsible for its care. - IV.
-The District shall not be responsible for maintenance of a student-owned device or for preventing loss, damage, or theft of a student's personal electronic device.
+The School District shall not be responsible for maintenance of a student-owned device or for preventing loss, damage, or theft of a student's personal electronic device.